 As we arrived, it was a bright and sunny day and people were sitting outside with drinks in hand enjoying the weather which instantly put us at ease and gave the impression of a relaxed and sociable atmosphere.

 We quickly made our way to the hotel reception to check-in, taking time to drop off our bags and familiarise ourselves with the surroundings before our evening meal.
 However, the check-in process left us feeling a little disappointed.
-As we waited behind another guest and observed an animated, happy and jovial interaction we were feeling optimistic about our stay but when it came to our turn to book in, it was very dry and matter of fact.
-Had we not witnessed the prior welcome, we would have thought nothing of it but we both left with the key in hand and wondering what we had done so wrong!
+As we waited behind another guest and observed an animated member of staff, happy and jovial interaction we were feeling optimistic about our stay but when it came to our turn to book in, it was very dry and matter of fact.
+Had we not witnessed the prior welcome and customer service, we would have thought nothing of it but we both left with the key in hand and wondering what we had done so wrong!

 This was not something to dwell on or something we were going to let impact our stay, certainly, no more than the ‘what did we do?!’ conversation as we made our way through the building until we quickly found our room on the older side of the building.
 The Inchyra Macdonald Hotel has recently had a refurbishment to many of the rooms and there is now an older, original side of the building and a newly refurbished modern side.
 Unfortunately, I do not know what the refurbished rooms look like but we do both prefer the character of older buildings so this suited us fine and we were very happy to be placed as such.

 However, if there are any mobility issues within your party, I would potentially request a room on the refurbished side as the stairway to our room was narrow and I believe that the newer side has been adapted for more accessibility.

 Upon entering our Super Deluxe King room we were very pleasantly surprised with the size.
 Very pleasantly surprised.
 Golden hour was starting to set, we had a wonderful light shining through the windows and it felt very homely.